 Each new counterparty Credit Limit or increase to an existing limit will be reviewed by the RMT.
-The maximum amount of any Credit Limit extended to a counterparty shall not exceed \$50,000,000 unless approved in writing by the Board.
+The maximum amount of any Credit Limit extended to a counterparty shall not exceed \$50,000,000000 unless approved in writing by the Board.
+Unless approved in writing by the Board.